 While this movement does not stray very far from its roots in G (see diagram 1 on page 25), it should be noted that Bach does occasionally stray from major and minor tonality and into church modes.
 The transition to a straight major/minor harmonic language was still relatively new to composers of Bach’s era-- composers who were thoroughly trained in the church modes.

 J.S.
-Bach had an impressively thorough knowledge of the musical eras which preceded his own, and he drew off of this substantial knowledge for a great deal of his chorale writing.
+Bach had a thorough knowledge of the high Renaissance, and he drew off of this for a great deal of his chorale writing.
 Reasoning behind the use of old church modes chorales such as the one which closes cantata BWV 105 were, to some extent, documented by Bach himself-- in a response to criticism regarding his compositional process at the beginning of the 1740s by Scheibe:

 “At the beginning of this decade we find between Scheibe and Birnbaum the aesthetic controversy concerning Bach’s compositional style.
 Bach did not get directly involved in the discussion, but he clearly used Magister Birnbaum of the University of Leipzig as his very own spokesman.
 One can recognize this on the basis of the argumentation regarding Scheube blaming Bach for the absence of a main voice (“Haupstimme”) in his music.
 Bach then explained his understand of harmony and polyphony in terms of historical examples, specifically citing works of Palestrina and others.
 He clearly attempted to give his compositional convictions historical dimensions and authority.
 At the same time (the later 1730s), Bach was surrounded by a number of very gifted theory students: Mizler, Kirnberger, Agricola, for example.
 Thus, it is not at all a surprise that, for the first time, in Clavier -Übung 3 (1739), Bach included a strong theoretical-historical component introducing a new dimension in his personal style.
 This is evident in his systematic approach to dealing with the old church modes (aiming at an enrichment of the standard major-minor tonality)...”